|

 or can be limited to certain acts and/or certain periods

+of time.
 Pre-Approval - A lender's

 conditional agreement to lend a specific amount on